swiftlang/swift-package-manager/Documentation/RegistryDraft.md

     accept      = "application/vnd.swift.registry" [".v" version] ["+" mediatype]
 ```

-A server SHALL set the `Content-Type` and `Content-Version` header fields
+A server MUST set the `Content-Type` and `Content-Version` header fields
 with the corresponding content type and API version number of the response.

 ```http